Jenny Jacobs: Educator, Artist, Dreamer

 10th Annual Leadership Symposium

-January 25, 2019 from 8:30-2:00pm
+January 25, 2019 from 8:30-2:00pm at CSULB

 I was accepted as a presenter for this symposium where I got to pilot a workshop about utilizing Theatre, Dance, and Music techniques to enhance leadership and teaching practices.
 The 2018 EDLD Symposium featured keynote speaker Chris Nellum who delivered a poignant and insightful keynote that challenged the systemic problems in our current educational systems and governmental choices.